 Mervyn Walker: chair of our board of trustees

-Mervyn chairs the Moorfields Eye Charity board and is a member of the audit and risk committee.
+Mervyn Walker chairs the Moorfields Eye Charity board and is a member of a number of our committees.

-Moorfields Eye Charity has big ambitions in the face of complex challenges - they’re doing something really worthwhile.
+The work of Moorfields Eye Charity is vital to the future of eye health.
 It’s my pleasure and privilege to be involved.

-She was appointed Dame Commander in the Order of the British Empire (DBE) for services to ophthalmology and healthcare leadership during the Covid-19 response in June 2021.
+She was appointed Dame Commander in the Order of the British Empire (DBE) in June 2021 for services to ophthalmology and healthcare leadership during the Covid-19 response.

-Sir Eric is an academic clinician (gynaecologist) and was previously the vice chancellor of the University of Bristol.
+He was an academic clinician (gynaecologist) and the vice chancellor of the University of Bristol.
 Prior to that Sir Eric was dean of medicine and life sciences at the University of Southampton.

 In 2004 he published the Thomas Report for the Government on fundraising in higher education and then went on to lead Bristol’s £100m centenary fundraising campaign.